RMDInc/LunaH_XC_FSW/README.md

 - Version 3.7 This update adds the full Level 2 packet output to the FSW.
 Each of the functions for Level 2 have been checked for functionality and testing and validation with a macro and binary reader are beginning.
 Once validated, this version of the FSW will be shipped.

 - Version 3.71 Updated the macro for grabbing the packets that the FSW creates and pushes to the UART.
 Also have an early version of the application for processing and recognizing the packets in a binary file.

+- Version 3.8 The level 2 FSW code is not updated with this version, but the macros for running and testing the system are included, as well as a test binary output file with CCSDS packets in it.
+A future update will include instructions for running all of L2.